Asset recovery and financial crime

 The case management has also had to handle the fact of multiple, separately-represented cohorts pursuing parallel claims against a single asset estate.
 There is a structured machinery in the Civil Procedure Rules — the GLO regime — for the situations in which civil claims of similar character are pooled.
 This case is not using it.
 The Court has instead built a bespoke architecture, drawing on group-litigation thinking while remaining within the statutory recovery framework.
 There will be points of detail in that architecture, once it has run its course, that practitioners will cite for years.

-Behind those procedural questions sits the substantive prize: how the English law of equitable tracing — and the choice between English and PRC law to govern it — operates against an asset class that did not exist when the leading cases were decided.
+Behind those procedural questions sits the substantive prize: how the English law of equitable tracing — and the choice between English and PRC law to govern it — operates against an asset class that did not exist when the foundational tracing authorities were decided, and on which English authority is still maturing (see, e.g., AA v Persons Unknown and D'Aloia v Persons Unknown).
 That question is on the docket for substantive determination in the ordinary way.
 It is not for an article to anticipate its outcome.

 A decade ago, the typical instructed brief in English asset-recovery practice involved a single victim (or a small group), a single defined asset, and an evidence base in the same jurisdiction as the court.
 The civil recovery now under way is the opposite of that on every dimension I can think of.
 There will be more cases like it.
 London is, for reasons that have very little to do with the policy choices of the British authorities, the world's most natural destination for cryptocurrency that began life as the proceeds of crime in Asia; the gravitational pull is unlikely to abate; and the next generation of recovery proceedings will be litigated against the template this matter is now laying down.
 Some of us will be acting in them.